 All candidates must complete the requirements for the degree no later than the end of the twelfth semester of candidature.

-Assessment will be carried out in accordance with the University of Sydney (Coursework) Rule 2000 (as amended) and the general Resolutions and relating policy of the Faculty of Health Sciences.
+Assessment will be carried out in accordance with the University of Sydney (Coursework) Rule 2014 and Coursework Policy 2014, and the general Resolutions and relating policy of the Faculty of Health Sciences.

 These resolutions apply to students who commenced their candidature after 1 January, 2014 and students who commenced their candidature prior to 1 January, 2014 who elect to proceed under these resolutions.